Adderley Park

 Adderley Park is an area in the east of Birmingham, England.
 Charles Adderley MP donated 10 acre of land to create the park, which he managed privately from 1855 to 1864.
 The park was opened to the public on 30 August 1856.
 At the park's entrance were buildings housing a library, reading room and museum.
 The buildings have since been demolished.

 The area is served by Adderley Park railway station.

+Adderley Park is notable for being the home of Wolseley Motors from 1901 until the late 1920s when following William Morris’s purchase of Wolseley the plant was given over to commercial vehicle production, mainly light vans.
+With the formation of BLMC in 1968, the Adderley Park plant’s days were numbered.
+At that time it employed almost 3000 people but was one of the first to be earmarked for closure.
+The last vans to be produced there left the factory in early 1972.